geoffmaas25/geoffmaas25-ua-gist604b-f24-lesson-0-1/README.md

 - Open-source software may have a high learning curve and require a significant amount of maintenance to keep it operational.
 - Open-source software may not offer all the same functionality as it may not have all the functionality

+**2. Why might Open-source software be popular for cloud computing?:**

+*As cloud computing enables access and use to storage resources via internet; it has the ability to serve multiple needs of multiple customers simultaneous, can be scaled up or down with relative ease and resources can be accessed quickly and in an on-demand basis and enables a sizable amount of user control.
+This aligns well with the goals, function, philosophy and collaborative nature of communities of developers and users creating open source software as access to the cloud can both facilitate and expand to their needs and provide a platform and resource for them to work together.*